What kind of difference would you like to make in the life of a child?

 *Instructional meetings will be held on the judging days at 8:00 a.m.
 To better serve our judges, additional opportunities to receive instruction will be available at your convenience on the days preceding the judging.

-The Education Foundation Classroom grants program consists of two categories of grants, Edge of Excellence and Explorations Grants.
-These grants help fund curriculum or project based learning projects for classrooms that the teachers and district could not otherwise afford.
+The Education Foundation Classroom grants program provides grants ranging from $500-$1000 to fund curriculum or project based learning projects for classrooms that the teachers and district could not otherwise afford.

 Thanks to generous donors, the Foundation has awarded over $2.65 million for 4,326 classroom grants, opening new horizons for thousands of students over the years.

-Innovative curriculum-based projects are made possible through the Edge of Excellence Classroom Grant Program.
-Now in its 25th year, this annual signature program has brought cutting-edge teaching and educational adventures into the classroom.
+Innovative curriculum-based projects are made possible through the Classroom Grant Program.
+Now in its 26th year, this annual signature program has brought cutting-edge teaching and educational adventures into the classroom.
 Teachers use the grant to fund materials for the classroom, fieldtrips, digital software, and hardware, things that would otherwise come out of their own pocket if they’re able to afford it.
-To produce the Edge of Excellence program, the Education Foundation raises the funds, sponsors grant-writing workshops for teachers, and organizes community-wide grant-reading sessions where as many as 200 dedicated volunteers evaluate the grant proposals.
+To produce the Classroom Grants program, the Education Foundation raises the funds, sponsors grant-writing workshops for teachers, and organizes community-wide grant-reading sessions where as many as 200 dedicated volunteers evaluate the grant proposals.

 Each year, teachers from every grade level and every school in Sarasota County are invited to apply for these $500- $1,000 grants.
-Through the generosity of this community, approximately 200 grant applications are funded – and thousands of students experience more excitement for learning as new worlds are opened up to them.
+Through the generosity of this community, over 200 grant applications were funded for the 2014-15 school year– and thousands of students experienced more excitement for learning as new worlds were opened up to them.

-Individuals, corporations, foundations and civic organizations sponsor Edge of Excellence grants named for them or in honor of a special person.
+Individuals, corporations, foundations and civic organizations sponsor grants named for them or in honor of a special person.
 They are invited to present the grant to the teacher at a festive awards ceremony and visit the classroom to see the grant in action.

 Evening of Excellence Student Art Program